-His Royal Highness the Earl of Wessex has been the patron of CCMI since 2003, and was present at the groundbreaking of the Little Cayman Research Center.
+His Royal Highness The Duke of Edinburgh has been the patron of CCMI since 2003, and was present at the groundbreaking of the Little Cayman Research Centre.
 At that time, His Royal Highness heralded a dedication that remains today: to sustain the biodiversity of coral reefs so that children of the world may forever discover the treasures of the sea.

-His Royal Highness The Earl of Wessex has visited the research centre on four different occasions, most recently with his wife, Her Royal Highness the Countess of Wessex in 2016.
-Each year, His Royal Highness the Earl of Wessex holds a dinner for CCMI, to communicate the current research themes to a intimate group of supporters, and further the orgnisaions’ mission.
+His Royal Highness The Duke of Edinburgh has visited the research centre on five different occasions, including a visit in 2016 where he was accompanied by his wife.
+Most recently, he spent time in Little Cayman in February 2023, where he launched the Coral Fund to support the construction of a new facility for CCMI.
+Each year, His Royal Highness The Duke of Edinburgh holds a dinner for CCMI to communicate the current research themes to an intimate group of supporters, and further the organisation's mission.